nadinenavarro5/nadinenavarro5.github.io/README.md

 ## About Me

-:scagit les: Find me in [LinkedIn](http://linkedin.com/in/nadinenavarro)
+:scales: Find me in [LinkedIn](http://linkedin.com/in/nadinenavarro)

 ## Maintainer/Developer